shijl0925/go-sonarqube/README.md

 ## Usage

-Use `shijl0925.NewClient` to create a new client.
+Use `sonarqube.NewClient` to create a new client.
 It needs a SonarQube baseUrl and username / password or token, and optionally accepts an existing `*http.Client`.

 After creating the client, create a new request from one of the endpoint-specific packages, i.e.